MightyPancake/utils/README.md

 # utils
-A small collection of utils to use in C
+A small collection of utils to use in C.

+## How to use?
+Just include add `utils.h`